Mirxa27/MirxaAgent/README.md

 ## How It Works

-Each `.md` file contains specialized instructions that are automatically integrated into the CUGA's internal prompts when that component is active.
+Each `.md` file contains specialized instructions that are automatically integrated into the MirxaAgent's internal prompts when that component is active.
 Simply edit the markdown files to customize behavior for each node type.

 **Available instruction sets:** `answer`, `api_planner`, `code_agent`, `plan_controller`, `reflection`, `shortlister`, `task_decomposition`